Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 /home/lecture1/messages
 ```

-If the directory exists, there won't be any visible output.
+If the directory exists, there won't be any error.
-If the directory given as an argument does not exist, an error will be produced.
+If the directory given as an argument does not exist, an error will be produced as the computer cannot find such directory.

 #### 3. `cd` with a path to a file as an argument